— Glossary

 — What this means right now

-The curve is positive by 50 basis points.
-Call this normal-ish.
+The curve is positive by 35 basis points.
+Not inverted.
+Not comfortable either.

-A 2s10s spread in the multi-dozen-to-triple-digit basis-point range is what an expansion looks like when nobody is pricing a near-term policy mistake.
-The 10-year pays enough over the 2-year to compensate for a decade of inflation and policy uncertainty, which is how this curve is supposed to behave.
+Historically, a 2s10s spread this flat has preceded roughly half the recessions of the last sixty years, but only after it first crossed zero and then steepened back out.
+Right now you are in the watch zone, not the alarm zone.
 The read flips if the 10-year falls below the 2-year and stays there for more than a few weeks; that is the line that has predicted eight of the last nine downturns, and it is the line to actually care about.
-Until then, the curve is saying the machinery is working.
+Until then, the curve is saying the Fed is roughly where it needs to be.
+Boring is the point.

 — FAQ